openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 The complete JavaTest harness GUI is available via the `-gui` option to `jtreg`.

+### Can I test a JRE?

+Yes.
+Use the `-testJDK` option to specify the JRE or other image to be tested, and use the `-compileJDK` option to specify a matching version of JDK, containing all the standard JDK modules and tools.

+For OpenJDK version 9 and later, this relies on the tests being correctly marked up with appropriate `@modules` tags.
+For earlier versions, the appropriate subset of tests will need to be determined and specified on the command line.
+Some tests may fail if they are not correctly marked up, or if they are inappropriately selected.

 ### How do I run `jtreg` under Windows?

 `jtreg` is normally invoked by a wrapper script, written